-Due to the fact that BioLingus drug administration is sublingual, and the use of a specific carrier molecule in the BioLingus formulation, the BioLingus technology is particularly effective for sublingual immuno therapy.
+Due to the fact that BioLingus' drug administration is sublingual and our use of a specific carrier molecule, the BioLingus technology is particularly effective for sublingual immunotherapy (SLIT).

 Sublingual Immunotherapy (SLIT) for Allergy Treatment: Johns Hopkins | Q&A

-In an experiment with very low dose IL-2 in peanut allergy, we have been able to demonstrate that our sublingual administration is as effective as injected IL-2, but at a dose which is 500 times lower.
-The reason is that our SLIT technology brings the molecules effectively in the lymphatic system, which is the heart of the immune system.
+Using low dose SL IL-2 in a peanut allergy model demonstrated that our sublingual therapy is as effective as injected IL-2, but at a dose which is 500 times lower.
+We believe that the reason for this is that our SLIT technology brings the molecules effectively to the lymphatic system, and thus directly to the immune system itself.

 BioLingus has a project to develop low dose IL-2 for treatment of early onset juvenile Type I diabetes.
 Low dose IL-2 in animal models has shown to balance Treg and Teff immune cells to reverse or prevent type I diabetes.

 Especially in children, having an oral therapy will make a difference.